OPLSS/introduction-to-algebraic-effects-and-handlers/lecture-4.md

       | Question (x, t1, t2) -> tree2fun (if f x then t1 else t2) f

 Can we go backwards?
 Given `h`, how do we get the tree?
-It turns out this is not possible in a purely functional setting, but it is with computational effects.
+It turns out this is not possible in a purely functional setting in general (but is possible for out specific case, Google "impossible functionals"), but it is with computational effects.
 You can see how to do it with handlers in [fun_tree.eff](./eff-examples/fun_tree.eff).

 # Problems